tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 [^1]:
     The `shared_library` parameter should exactly match the shared library name in the dynamic section of the executable.
-Use `readelf -d EXECUTABLE` to check this.
+You can use `readelf -d EXECUTABLE` to check this.

 <!-- Links -->